solana-labs/solana-program-library/governance/README.md

 # Governance

-Governance is a program the chief purpose of which is to control the upgrade of other programs through democratic means.
+Governance is a program the chief purpose of which is to create Decentralized Autonomous Organizations (DAOs).
-It can also be used as an authority provider for mints and other forms of access control as well where we may want a voting population to vote on disbursement of access or funds collectively.
+It can be used as an authority provider for mints, token accounts and other forms of access control where for example we may want a voting population to vote on disbursement of funds collectively.
+It can also control upgrades of itself and other programs through democratic means.

 ## Architecture